spsquared/SPARK_Future-Engineers_2022/README.md

 ## **Operating System**

 We used Jetson Nano's operating system, which is Ubuntu 18.04.
 We switched it to text-only mode since we encountered errors that prevented booting in GUI mode.
-We also added a startup script ([see Notes.md](./Notebook/Notes.md)) to run the program on startup, and it waits for
+We also added a startup script ([see Notes.md](./Notebook/Notes.md)) to run the program on startup, and it waits for two pins to be shorted.
+We're not sure if it's reliable yet.

 ## **Programming Language**